 Director of Thanks for Nothing

 In 2016, Bethsabée was appointed by the Bettencourt Schueller Foundation as associate curator of Jean de Loisy for the exhibition Double JE, handcraft masters and artists at Palais de Tokyo.
 From 2015 to 2016 she worked at Palais de Tokyo as production manager for more than six exhibitions and artistic projects (Korakrit Arunanondchai, Patrick Neu, Lasco project….).
 In parallel, she curated a series exhibitions including Beyond 1.1 at Tanja Grunert Gallery in New York.
 In 2014, Bethsabée joined FIAC and worked in the department of the exhibitor’s relations for the 2014 edition.
-During her studies, she worked with different nonprofit organizations such as Fondation d’entreprise Ricard, Watermill Foundation (New York) and Positive Planet (Paris and New York).
+During her studies, she worked with different nonprofit organizations such as Fondation d’entreprise Ricard and Watermill Foundation (New York).
 From 2010 to 2011, Betshabée worked for Georges-Philippe et Nathalie Vallois gallery where she organized fairs and outdoor exhibitions.
 Bethsabée lives and works in Paris, France.

 BLANCHE DE LESTRANGE

 Director of Programming and Cultural Development at FIAC